OpenFeature Java SDK

 Logging

-Clients can be given a name.
-A name is a logical identifier which can be used to associate clients with a particular provider.
-If a name has no associated provider, the global provider is used.
+Clients can be assigned to a domain.
+A domain is a logical identifier which can be used to associate clients with a particular provider.
+If a domain has no associated provider, the global provider is used.

 FeatureProvider scopedProvider = new MyProvider();